CasualGaming/cag-web-2/README.md

 ## Scripts and Commands

+* `manage/update-submodules.sh`: Updates the submodules, including the theme. **You will get weird build errors if you forget this!**
 * `manage/build.sh`: Build the site.
 * `manage/clean.sh`: Remove all temporary files.
 * `manage/run.sh`: Starts the development server with hot reloading.
-* `manage/update-submodules.sh`: Updates the submodules, including the theme.
 * `docker build -t cag-web-2 .`: (Requires Docker) Build the site in a Docker container.
+(Remember to pull the submodules first!)
 * `docker run --rm -p 8080:80 cag-web-2`: (Requires Docker) Run the site in a Docker container (using nginx) and forward port 8080 to it.

 ## Editing